Kositthai/Currency-Converter/README.md

 ## Validation
 The app validates user input for the amount field using regular expressions.
 If the input is invalid, an error message is displayed to the user.

-## Chellenge

-I have a bit difficult time to combine "react select" package with data that I gto from API to create options in Select but I handle it by mapping the list and make it as an object and return it

 ## Challenges